Skip to main content

 Step 1: Prepare Image

-Build and push Docker image:
+1. Build and push your Docker image to a container registry:

 docker build -t myregistry/myapp:v1.0 .